aexol-studio/deenruv/docs/docs/guides/extending-the-admin-ui/add-actions-to-pages/index.md

 ## ActionBar dropdown menu example

-Vendure v2.2.0 introduced the ability to add dropdown menu items to the ActionBar.
+Deenruv v2.2.0 introduced the ability to add dropdown menu items to the ActionBar.
 If you want to add an action which is less commonly used, or want to take up less space in the action bar, then a dropdown menu item is a good choice.
 This is done using the [`addActionBarDropdownMenuItem`](/reference/admin-ui-api/action-bar/add-action-bar-dropdown-menu-item/) function.